santoshkulkarni/sparkling-water/design-doc/pysparkling.md

 where:
   - `H2O_HOME` points to H2O project which contains right python package
   - `SPARKLING_HOME`  points to Sparkling project git repository
+  - before run, Sparkling Water has to be build: `./gradlew build -x test`

 # Testing